judemanutd/AutoStarter/README.md

 </dependency>
 ```

  Once you have integrated the library calling the following function will bring up the autostart permission manager of the phone.
+The function returns a boolean to indicate if the action was as success or a failure.

  ```kotlin
      AutoStartPermissionHelper.getInstance().getAutoStartPermission(context)